franksrp-ld/ssf/doc/AWS App Runner.md

 ---

-## 13. Functional Test
+## 14. Functional Test
 1. On a test device enrolled in Lookout, trigger a **Medium** or **High threat** (e.g., controlled malicious app / network).
 2. Wait for at least one poll interval (e.g., 60 seconds).
-3. Check Cloud Run logs:
+3. Check CloudWatch logs:
 	- [LookoutPoll] Sent risk event to /intake/lookout
 	- Okta SSF accepted SET: 202
 4. In **Okta System Log**, filter for: